-The largest active volcano in the country, Mt.
-Aso has a caldera with a circumference of about 120 kilometers.
+Mt.
+Aso is a mountain with one of the world's largest areas, measuring 18 kilometers from east to west and 25 kilometers from north to south.
 Walk up to the top and peer down into the steaming crater, which bubbles and froths with hot liquids and gas.

 Just a short distance from the top of Mt.
-Aso's main crater is Kusa Senrigahama, a lush, green meadow situated in a one-kilometer wide crater.
+Aso's main crater is Kusa Senrigahama, a lush, green meadow.
 Relax on the grass or take a horse ride.

 Two hours northeast of Mt.
 Aso is the quaint hot springs town of Yufuin.
 With four million visitors annually, locals have gone to great lengths to preserve the town's charms.
 In addition to relaxing in the hot springs, you can also visit the numerous museums and galleries.